 Crypto tax In Canada

 If you are still unsure whether the Canada Revenue Agency (CRA) taxes your crypto gains, the answer is yes.
 You need to pay tax on crypto gains in Canada.
 Cryptocurrency transactions are complex, and determining if you need to pay income tax or capital gains tax can be pretty confusing.
+You could use a crypto taxes software to help you.

 The Canada Revenue Agency has specified that cryptocurrency is a digital asset treated as a commodity for tax purposes.
 While people use cryptos to facilitate payments and trades, it is not a ‘legal’ tender, at least not yet.
 For this reason, when you use your cryptocurrency to purchase goods or services, it is considered a barter trade.
 That is when you exchange a commodity for another commodity.
 The CRA reviews specific crypto transactions to classify your income as a business income or a capital gain.